Multiscale coupling and the maximum of $\mathcal{P}(\phi)_2$ models on the torus: Introduction

-Let us remark that couplings with similar regularity properties can be obtained from stochastic quantisation, for instance with the methods of \cite{Moinat-Weber-2020} or \cite{Gubinelli-Hofmanova-2019}.
+Finally, we remark that similar couplings can be obtained from stochastic quantisation, for instance with the methods of \cite{MR4164267} or \cite{MR3951704}, which allow to write the $\cP(\phi)_2$ field as a sum of a Gaussian free field and a non-Gaussian regular field with values in $H^1(\Omega)$.
 However, the couplings obtained in this way do not have the independence property stated in Corollary \ref{cor:pphi-coupling-continuum}.
-This property enables us to study the distribution of the centred maximum of the field as described below.
+This property together with the fact that our regularity estimates imply $L^\infty$ bounds for $\Phi_t^{\Delta}$, $t\geq 0$ enables us to study the distribution of the centred maximum of the field as described below.